Gina-Frankel/CV/README.md

 I am driven by a need to solve problems and to express creativity.
 In my previous career as a teacher I come across many problems, such as how to create learning experiences that were meaningful and engaging but still covered the outcomes of the curriculum; and how to ensure that each experience catered for a diverse range of abilities.
 I used design thinking processes to solve these problems by creating innovative resources.
 Through this I realised that I wanted to focus on creating products to help people learn.
 This lead me to study software design at Makers as I believe software development provides a digital canvas to actualise innovative ideas and solutions to problems.

 I am able to design and create a project from start to finish in groups and independently.
-This involves being able to gather requirements and ensure that they are clear and complete, model the system, and implement and test the code.
+This involves being able to gather requirements and ensure that they are clear and complete, create models of the system, and implement and test the code.
 In terms of implementation I understand that the design of the code should facilitate maintenance and re-use.
 Therefore I code for simplicity, clear separation of concepts and restricted visibility of information.
 I am continuously adding on to my theoretical knowledge of software engineering by reading and watching lectures.
 I have a very good grasp of agile processes and I am passionate about the agile process.
 I have even started to plan aspects of my life in iterative sprints.

 I am thrilled that I am able to use my knowledge and skills to design and create applications that can help people.
 I am now looking to become part of an organisation where I can make a positive contribution as a full stack developer.